CryptoManufaktur-io/chainflip-docker/README.md

 ## Generate keys

-Read this alongside the official [Chainflip docs](https://docs.chainflip.io/perseverance-validator-documentation/validator-setup/keys)
+Read this alongside the official [Chainflip docs](https://docs.chainflip.io/perseverance/validator-setup/keys)

-Generate the Ethereum key exactly as described in the official docs and store it in `keys/ethereum_key_file`

-To generate the signing key, use `docker run --rm chainfliplabs/chainflip-node:latest chainflip-node key generate`, adjusting the version tag as desired.
-Set `SECRET_SEED` as described in the official docs, then store it in `keys/signing_key_file` like so: `echo -n "${SECRET_SEED:2}" | tee ./keys/signing_key_file`

-Finally to generate the node key, use `docker run --rm -v "$(pwd)"/keys:/etc/chainflip/keys chainfliplabs/chainflip-node:latest chainflip-node key generate-node-key --file /etc/chainflip/keys/node_key_file`, adjusting the version tag as desired.

-Back up the contents of these files, as they cannot be recovered if they are lost.
+Generate the keys with `./flipd cmd run --rm cli generate-keys --path /etc/chainflip/keys`.

+**Make sure to back up your Seed Phrase and make a note of the public keys and account ID.
+You will need the Seed Phrase if you ever need to restore your node or recover your funds if you lose access to the node.
+DO NOT LOSE THIS.**

+Back up the `./keys` directory, as another failsafe alongside the mnemonic.

 Set permissions and ownership and clean up after yourself:
 - `sudo chown 1000:1000 ./keys/*key*`
 - `sudo chmod 600 ./keys/*key*`
 - `history -c`

+Take special note of the Validator Account ID beginning with cF. This is the ID that you will need to add funds and track your node.

+> NEVER REVEAL YOUR PRIVATE KEYS TO ANYONE.

 ## Sync node